unaigarciarena/EvoFlow/README.md

 3. <a href="./GAN.py">GAN.py</a> presents a more complicated way of MLP interaction, as the complexity of the GAN model creation and the loss function definition considerably increases.
 4. <a href="./CNNAE.py">CNNAE.py</a> finally defines a convolutional autoencoder, where trasposed convolutional DNNs are applied.

+### Bonus: Model type creation

+Besides this type of customization, new model structures can also be added to EvoFlow.
+For that, new a new Descriptor and Network class have to be defined, following the MLPDescriptor-MLP and CNNDescriptor-CNN patterns in <a href="./Network.py">Network.py</a>.
+This requires deeper knowledge about how EvoFlow works.

 ## Publications

 An early version of EvoFlow was used for *Evolved GANs for generating Pareto set approximations* [[4]](#4).
 If you were to find EvoFlow interesting and happen to use it for your own applications, please, consider citing that paper: